 However, you are not completely free while on probation — you must abide by a number of rules and restrictions, many of which are specific to your particular case.
 Using an illegal substance (failing a drug test) or carrying a firearm is almost always a probation violation in TN, as is any other illegal activity for which you would otherwise be charged with a crime.
 If you are found guilty of violating the terms of your probation, the court will revoke your probation and you’ll likely be required to carry out the rest of your sentence behind bars.

 If you are accused of violating your probation, you have the right to contest the offense.
 Whether you believe the accusation to be unfounded, the violation occurred against your will or you were unaware of the violation, there are certain circumstances in which a revoked probation sentence can be reinstated.
 If you’re trying to avoid incarceration or further penalty, I am an experienced Nashville criminal defense attorney who can help you.
 I’ll advise you throughout your initial probation, support you in contesting a probation revocation and advocate on your behalf.

 Violation of probation and parole should not be taken lightly.
 When your freedom is at stake, I can offer you useful guidance and creative options for avoiding incarceration.

 Talk to a lawyer about your options

-For more information about the services I provide, call the Law Offices of William H. Stover at 615.613.0541 or contact me online, and we’ll discuss your case right away in a free initial phone consultation.
+For more information about the services I provide, call the Stover Law Group at 615.613.0541 or contact me online, and we’ll discuss your case right away in a free initial phone consultation.
 I represent clients in Nashville and throughout Middle Tennessee, including Murfreesboro, Clarksville, Gallatin, Shelbyville and Lebanon.